 Treprostinil is available as subcutaneous and intravenous infusions, and as an inhalation and oral product.
 The most effective treatment has been shown to be infusion products, but, as treprostinil only lasts for a few minutes in the bloodstream, it must be continuously pumped 24 hours a day into the body using an external catheter or pump.
 This makes administration complicated, often painfully intolerable and burdensome for the patient.
 In addition, the administration procedures are associated with risks of serious bloodstream infections.
 This type of treatment is therefore primarily used in patients with more severe PAH.
 Oral and inhaled treprostinil are used to treat less severe cases of PAH.
-But factors such as poor bioavailability and variability of the
+But factors such as poor bioavailability and variability of the active ingredient, complex dosing schedules (inhaled treprostinil may be taken 6-9 times a day) and handling of the inhalation device, are limiting their use.

-Treprostinil Product Sales
+Treprostinil Product Sales2